adrazen/cs140e-final-project/labs/3-bootloader/README.md

 #### What is your "bootloader"?
 Recall from the previous lab, that you were given a bootloader binary, and copied it to your SD card as `kernel.img` (the pi's default kernel location).
-This "pi side" of the bootloader is then able to spin in a loop while waiting for your laptop (aka the "unix side" of this setup), to send a program to the pi via the UART-TTL.
-When the spinning "pi side" successfully receives the program, it stops spinning, copies the received program into pi memory, and jumps to it to begin executing the program.
+This "pi side" of the bootloader was then able to spin in a loop while waiting for your laptop to use the command "pi-install" (aka the "unix side" of this setup), to send a program to the pi via the UART-TTL.
+At the end of this lab, you'll have replaced both sides of the bootloader setup with your own code!
+A few more details:

+When the spinning "pi side", successfully receives the program, it stops spinning, copies the received program into pi memory, and jumps to it to begin executing the program.
 In short, our "bootloader" is going to be the connection between unix programs you write on your laptop, and the pi device that